-• Right-click on State[0] or State [1] and select Temporal evolution.
-Set the horizon to 60 cycles, i.e., 5 years, and accept the default value, One decision.
-You will obtain 6 curves showing the probability of each state along time depending on the therapy applied.
+• Right-clicking on State[0] or State [1] and select Temporal evolution.
+Set the horizon to 60 cycles, i.e., 5 years, and accept the default value One decision.
+You will obtain 6 curves showing the probability of each state evolves depending on the therapy applied.